rama-chitturi/App2AutomateRepo/README.md

 # App2AutomateRepo
+**Overview**
-- To Automate various most-common used Web Elements for any web app, I implemented all those together in one App and This is it!.
+- To Automate various most-common used Web Elements for any web app, This app is implemented with all common HTML eleemnts from basic to advanced in one place.
+- This is implemented in 2021 updated with couple of enhancements as of 2024

+**Where to access**
 - Checkout this link to see the application Home page. https://rama-chitturi.github.io/App2AutomateRepo/WebSite2Automate/Pages/HomePage.html

-- Resolution Compatibility:
+**Resolution Compatibility**
 Only for Large view.